What's on the site and how it works

 Keeping up to date with the law—web feeds

 Web feeds (or RSS feeds) are available to help keep you up to date with changes to the law.
 After you subscribe to a feed your feed reader automatically checks the feed and displays whatever is new in one place without you having to revisit the website.
-You can subscribe to ready-made feeds, or set up custom feeds from Acts, Bills, or Regulations, or any title search or browse.
+You can subscribe to ready-made feeds, or set up custom feeds from Acts, Bills, or Legislative Instruments, or any title search or browse.
 See About web feeds for more information.

 You may also find Alerts on the Parliament website helpful, particularly if you want to keep up to date with Bills and Supplementary Order Papers.